-Project Number: 2017-U23 Well No. 6 Rebuild and New VFD (Moved from 19-20)
+Project Number: 2017-U23 Well No. 6 Rebuild and Replacement of VFD (Moved from 19-20)

-Description: Franklin Farm Well No 6 Rebuild and New VFD
+Description: Franklin Farm Well No 6 Rebuild and replace Variable Frequency Drive (VFD)

 Justification: History of this well indicates the need to rebuild this well every 5-6 years and this well was last serviced in 2015.
 Original VFD installed in 2008 with a lifecycle of 10 years.
-Well maintenance and Replacement are critical to maintaining the water supply for our residents.
+Well maintenance and replacement are critical to maintaining the water supply for our residents.